-If you are an Energy Marketer or a Utility, how would you help customers manage their energy to be more efficient?
+If you are an Energy Manager or a Utility, how would you help customers manage their energy to be more efficient?
 This is exactly what the following article is about, how energy marketers can help their customers save energy and be more efficient by becoming their energy manager:

 First, let’s talk about something that’s been on your mind…

 Can energy efficiency technologies be a threat?